 MACS Masks for sale

 We have available for purchase by clicking on this link:

 Child Masks $10 (sizes 4/6)

 COVID-19: Checklist to Guide Parents, Guardians, and Caregivers

 Wisconsin Department of Health Services

-As we continue to navigate the challenges of the COVID-19 pandemic with our school buildings closure, we want you to know we are 100% committed to continuing our mission in mind, body, spirit, and community.
+As we continue to navigate the challenges of the COVID-19 pandemic, we want you to know we are 100% committed to continuing our mission in mind, body, spirit, and community.

 Thank you!
 To our parents, teachers, staff, and students, we are so thankful for you always.
 God bless you!
 May the gifts of the Holy Spirit shower upon you and bear fruit that will last unto eternal life.